janet-lang/janet/doc/Parser.md

 backquotes, and will end the same number of backquotes.
 Long strings do not contain escape sequences; all bytes will be parsed literally until ending delimiter is found.
-This is useful for definining multiline strings with literal newline characters, unprintable characters, or strings that would otherwise require many escape sequences.
+This is useful for defining multi-line strings with literal newline characters, unprintable characters, or strings that would otherwise require many escape sequences.

 ```